% find this content helpful

 If you'd like to work with us to make sure you can effectively track your competitors and automatically get actionable insights, claim your Free Competitors' Analysis Presentation.
 We'll review your competitor landscape, highlight the main insights you should consider, and suggest best practices in your market you should implement.

-2. If you're like to learn the exact ways you could improve your marketing strategy.
+2. Find more ways to improve your marketing strategy.

 Go to our blog, where you can download swipe files, playbooks and templates you can apply to your own company.
 For instance, you can download 104 email marketing ideas, our master marketing swipe file, and our SWOT analysis templates.